jryans/jryans.github.com/content/talks/room-to-grow.md

 title: "Room to grow: Building collaborative, open software"
 date: 2022-04-29
 publishDate: 2022-02-03
+summary:
+  "We examine one approach to collaborative, open software by building on Matrix, a secure, decentralised, real-time communication protocol with generic database capabilities hiding beneath its current focus on chat."
 ---

 Conference talk to be given at [HYTRADBOI 2022](https://www.hytradboi.com/)